The Private Streets (NI) Order 1980

 Working (building) without a bond and agreement

-Where it is proposed to erect a building for which plans are required, in accordance with building regulations, to be deposited with a district council and the building will have a frontage onto a private street, it is, subject to exemptions under Article 24(2), an offence to undertake the erection of a building until the Developer has entered into an Agreement and Bond with the Department, undertaking liability for such street works as may be indicated in the agreement.
+Where it is proposed to erect a building for which plans are required, in accordance with building regulations, to be deposited with a council and the building will have a frontage onto a private street, it is, subject to exemptions under Article 24(2), an offence to undertake the erection of a building until the Developer has entered into an Agreement and Bond with the Department, undertaking liability for such street works as may be indicated in the agreement.

 Failure to satisfactorily complete Street works within a reasonable time

 Where a developer fails to properly complete street works within one year from the date on which the building(s) is (are) first occupied, or such longer period as the Department thinks reasonable, the Department shall issue a notice to the responsible person, to require completion of the works.
 If this requirement is not complied with, the Department may execute the street works and recover expenses from each responsible person.
 On completion of the works, the road becomes a public road.

 A person on whom such notice is served may, within 28 days from the date of the notice, serve notice of an appeal on the Department before making an appeal to a court of summary jurisdiction, on either or both of the following grounds:

 - that he/she is not the responsible person

 - that the street is not a private street